 We also learned that we better start manufacturing our own medical equipment and our own medicines at home, including the key ingredients, which we soon learned we did not have all of them available to us because a lot of this had been outsourced to China.

-Um another reason, if you want to think about a president being really ahead of the curve, Donald Trump and China, I don't think anybody was any more right, and the same thing with the border and the wall and on a lot of issues.
+Another reason, if you want to think about a president being really ahead of the curve, Donald Trump and China, I don't think anybody was any more right.

 Donald Trump's been ahead of the curve.

-And, you know, if we're going to continue, if we learn that protecting, you know, in other words, so the the second part, we've got to start manufacturing our own medical equipment, our own medicines at home.
+And, you know, if we're going to continue, if we learn that protecting, you know, in other words, so the second part, we've got to start manufacturing our own medical equipment, our own medicines at home.

 We can't do that.

-We learn that protecting older Americans.
+We learned that protecting older Americans.

-Um, but we learned that protecting older Americans was crucial.
+But we learned that protecting older Americans was crucial.

 That was the one thing that remained constant.